JumpstartLab/son_of_store_engine_submissions/README.markdown

 * 1:00 - 2:00
   * 4A reviews 5B in Classroom High
   * 5A reviews 6B in Classroom Low
-  * 6A reviews 4B in Boardroom
+  * 6A reviews 4B in Extra Room
 * 1:00 - 1:30
   * Team 1 with Yoho in Yoho's Office
   * Team 2 with Wehner in the Fishbowl